 Wednesday, November 10, 10-11am, Online, Registration Required

 This month we'll be discussing This Land is Their Land: The Wampanoag Indians, Plymouth Colony and the Troubled History of Thanksgiving by David J. Silverman.
 Hard copies are available for pick up at the circulation desk.
 Register here.

 Tuesday, November 16, 6:30-7:30pm, Online, Registration Required

 This month we'll be discussing The Vanishing Half by Lucy Foley.
 Hard copies are available at the circulation desk.
 Register here.

 Information and Registration: Children/Teen Department at 203-262-0626 ext.
 3

 See below for information about our upcoming Children's and Teen Programming!
 All of our Children's and Teen Programs are sponsored by the Friends of the Southbury Public Library.
 Library programs are not funded by the town fiscal budget.
 Currently, youth services programs are a mix of virtual and in person; in person programs are dependent on the current COVID-19 situation and may move online if needed.
 Registration is required for all in person programs.
 For virtual programs requiring registration, registrants will receive an email reminder with the Zoom links approximately 24 hours before the start of the program.

 Drop-In Storytime (All Ages)

 Join us Monday mornings on the Youth Services Southbury Library Facebook Page.
 This storytime will be live at 10:30am and viewable after, with no Facebook account required to watch.
-Our Friend Miss Heather is here to share stories, songs, and a simple craft all themed around a different fun topic each Monday except September 6.
+Our Friend Miss Heather is here to share stories, songs, and a simple craft all themed around a different fun topic each Monday.
 Craft supplies can be picked up in the library after storytime and are available while supplies last (they go quickly!).
 Find more on our website here.

 Open House Take and Make Craft (All Ages)